Growth in Greenhouse Gas Emissions from Commercial Aviation

 An initiative led by Northwest Advanced Bio-Fuels, Washington State University and Northwest Advanced Renewable Alliance (NARA) on aviation biofuels research attracts the interest of Delta to invest $2 Million into a feasibility study.

-Learn about Northwest Advanced Bio-Fuels, LLC is a renewable fuel and “Energy” development company providing sustainable, cellulosic, commercial scale, ASTM compliant sustainable aviation biojet fuel in Washington State, using a voluminous supply of woody biomass from local feedstock suppliers is getting worldwide attention for worldwide expansion.
+Learn about Northwest Advanced Bio-Fuels, LLC is an aviation biofuel production and “Energy” development company providing sustainable, cellulosic, commercial scale, ASTM compliant sustainable aviation bio-jet fuel in the Pacific Northwest, Columbia River Corridor, using a voluminous supply of woody biomass from local feedstock suppliers is getting worldwide attention for worldwide expansion.

-This partnership will research the potential for a sustainable biofuel refinery in Washington state, where researchers already have shown that wood waste can be converted into aviation fuel.
-The sustainable biofuel would be produced from locally sourced forest residuals such as limbs and branches that remain after the harvesting of managed forests.
+This partnership will research the potential for a sustainable biofuel refinery in the Pacific Northwest, where researchers already have shown that wood waste can be converted into aviation biofuel production.
+The sustainable aviation biofuel production would be produced from locally sourced forest residuals such as limbs and branches that remain after managed forests’ harvesting.

 NWABF Executes the Largest Ever, Sustainable Aviation Fuel Offtake Agreement with Delta

 The following is a release from Delta Air Lines regarding their ongoing commitment to addressing and combating global climate changes.
 Delta Air Lines is committing to using sustainable aviation fuel (SAF) as they work to reduce fuel emissions.
 Northwest Advanced Bio-Fuels is committed to producing clean, renewable green, commercially viable projects producing sustainable aviation fuel (SAF) required for the aviation industry over the next 20 years.